 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles for interim financial reporting and Securities and Exchange Commission regulations, but are subject to any year-end adjustments which may be necessary.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Results of operations for the period ended March 31, 1999, are not necessarily indicative of results to be expected for the year ending December 31, 1999.
-Arch Coal, Inc. ("Arch Coal" or the "Company") operates one reportable segment: the production of steam and metallurgical coal from surface and deep mines throughout the United States, for sale to utility, industrial and export markets.
-The Company's mines primarily located in the central Appalachian and western regions of the United States.
+Results of operations for the periods ended June 30, 1999 are not necessarily indicative of results to be expected for the year ending December 31, 1999.
+Arch Coal, Inc. (the "Company") operates one reportable segment: the production of steam and metallurgical coal from surface and deep mines throughout the United States for sale to utility, industrial and export markets.
+The Company's mines are primarily located in the central Appalachian and western regions of the United States.
 All subsidiaries (except as noted below) are wholly owned.
 Significant intercompany transactions and accounts have been eliminated in consolidation.
-Certain amounts in the 1998 financial statements have been reclassified to conform with the classifications in the 1999 financial statements with no effect on previously reported net income or stockholders' equity.

 The Company's 65% ownership of Canyon Fuel Company, LLC ("Canyon Fuel") is accounted for on the equity method in the Condensed Consolidated Financial Statements as a result of certain super-majority voting rights in the joint venture agreement.
-Income from Canyon Fuel is reflected in the Condensed Consolidated Statements of Income as income from equity investment (see additional discussion in "Investment in Canyon Fuel" in Note C).
+Income (loss) from Canyon Fuel is reflected in the Condensed Consolidated Statements of Income as income (loss) from equity investment (see additional discussion in "Investment in Canyon Fuel" in Note C).